HITH-Hackerinthehouse/PassMute/README.md

-# PassMute a Password Trasmutation/Mutator tool
+# PassMute - A Password Trasmutation/Mutator tool

 This is a command-line tool written in Python that applies one or more transmutation rules to a given password or a list of passwords read from one or more files.
 The tool can be used to generate transformed passwords for security testing or research purposes.
 Also, while you doing pentesting or bug hunting it will be very useful tool for you to brute force the passwords!!